This guide looks at the importance of Air-Conditioning Preventative Maintenance Plans and how to prolong the life cycle of your beloved HVAC systems.

 PPM acts as a preventative approach that can be taken to extend the lifespan of your air conditioning system whereby your units are routinely checked and serviced to prevent such costly issues arising in the first place.
 Planned maintenance involves the inspection and cleaning of the AC system to satisfy the manufacturer’s warranty.

 Depending on your commercial AC requirements and how many units you have, you may need either a yearly inspection or 2 site visits per year.
-What you may not realise is that, even if you think your air-conditioning systems are in good working order, your units may be over-consuming energy which then leads to increased energy costs over time.
+What you may not realize is that, even if you think your air-conditioning systems are in good working order, your units may be over-consuming energy which then leads to increased energy costs over time.
 So from our experience, it is advised to have your air-con systems regularly inspected and maintained.

 How to inspect your Air Conditioning System / Unit?